GraphChat

 Additional settings allow for more control:

-• Max previous exchanges – Limit how many prior messages GraphChat includes in each prompt to provide context-aware responses.
+• Max previous messages – Limit how many prior messages GraphChat includes in each prompt to provide context-aware responses.
 Including more history can improve continuity, but may increase response costs.

-• Tool usage step limit – Set the maximum number of reasoning steps GraphChat can take when using tools to answer a question.
-More steps enable deeper problem-solving but may increase latency and usage costs.
+• Max iterations – Limit how many iterations the agent can perform when answering a question.
+More iterations allow deeper problem-solving but may increase latency and usage costs.

-• LLM permissions - Limit the changes GraphChat can make to your database.
+• Memgraph permissions - Limit the changes GraphChat can make to your Memgraph database.

 Chat interface

-GraphChat lets you create multiple threads to keep conversations organized—whether you’re exploring different topics or comparing results from various models.
+GraphChat lets you create multiple threads to keep conversations organized—whether you’re exploring different topics or comparing results from various agents.

 Each question–answer pair is called an exchange.
 GraphChat can include previous exchanges in the prompt context to make responses more relevant.
 You have control over how that context is built: